isomerpages/nlb-biblioasia/_jul-2009/The Ya Yin Kwan Collection: Treasures of Early Southeast Asian History.md

 #### Senior Librarian&nbsp;_Ang Seow Leng_&nbsp;provides insight into Tan Yeok Seong and his donated Ya Yin Kwan Collection.

 <img src="/images/Vol%205%20Issue%202/YaYinKwan/ya%20yin%20kwan%20sign.jpg" style="width:100%;">
- <div style="background-color: white;"><i>Calligraphy by Tan Yeok Seong on the donation of his Ya Yin Kwan Collection to the National Library, South East Asia Room.</i></div>
+<i>Calligraphy by Tan Yeok Seong on the donation of his Ya Yin Kwan Collection to the National Library, South East Asia Room.</i>

 “*Knowledge is public property and must be shared by all.
 South East Asia*<br>  i*s situated at the crossroads of the world.
 In the founding of a new*<br>  s*tate one needs to ponder deeply, and all existing knowledge must be*<br>  *assimilated and collated, before an authentic history can be prepared for*<br>  *posterity to extend the glory of past days*.”<br>                           *Tan Yeok Seong <br>
                  *Ya Yin Kwan*<br>